joakim-brannstrom/dextool/plugin/mutate/doc/design/usability/report.md

  * A field containing new lines, commas, or double quotes should be enclosed in double quotes (customizable)
  * Double quotes in a field are escaped with a double quote
  * Each record should contain the same number of fields

+From wikipedia regarding the double quotes:
+ * Each of the embedded double-quote characters must be represented by a pair of double-quote characters.
+    * 1997,Ford,E350,"Super, ""luxurious"" truck"

 # TST-plugin_mutate_report_as_csv
 partof: SPC-plugin_mutate_report_as_csv